Search

 Next, we will contact you by email to say hello and help arrange anything necessary for your visit.

 We currently don't have a full time Minister.
-The church is run and managed day to day by elected members of our Leadership Team.
+The church is run and managed day to day by elected members, see our Leadership Team.

 We hope that you will feel at home at Hinckley Baptist Church, and we look forward to meeting you.